Wonderland

 (eh, eh, eh,) (Cm)in Won der land, (eh, (Eb)eh, eh, eh, eh,) (Cm)in Won der land.

-But there were (Eb)stran gers watch to ing, and noth whis pers ing’s turned to as talk it ing, and (Cm)talk ing turned of to screams.
+But there were (Eb)stran gers watch to ing, and noth pers ing’s to as it ing, and (Cm)talk ing turned of to screams.

 (Ab)Did n’t they tell (Cm)us, “Don’t rush in to things”?